Written by Carcassbomb

 Denizens of The Ancient Ones, from the Black Grimoire

 Forbidden Wisdom, holds their hidden power

 Awakened from, their dreaming state, Ophidian current, radiates

 From the spells, I create, Guardians of, the Hidden Gate

 Cosmic power reverberates, in the atmosphere

 As they begin to permeate, into the chamber

 – The Return Of The Lost Key

-The album art was done by Timbul Cahyono – Instagram – who despite doing art for a major band, has fuck all following so go add him and change that please.
+The album art was done by Timbul Cahyono who despite doing art for a major band, has fuck all following so go add him and change that please.
 It’s a detailed piece that emulates the original The Key artwork well as you can see here:

-As someone who likes to focus on themes more than sounds.
-“Old school death metal” is literally all I need to say about this album musically, sorry, “Top notch” needs to go in there.
+As someone who often likes to focus on themes more than sounds.
+“Old school death metal” and “Scifi death metal” is literally all I need to say about this album musically, “Top notch” needs to go in there.
 If you combine the high quality sound, mixing, presentation and the fact that it’s a theme I love, this is a really great album for me.
-I just wish the vocals were a bit more synced instrumentally because sometimes he’s just singing over a riff that doesn’t really contribute to his vocals, it’s like they’re playing separately, again because of that rhythm focused vocal style which is a fairly unique take.
+I just wish the vocals were a bit more synced instrumentally because sometimes he’s just singing over a riff that doesn’t really contribute to his vocals, it’s like they’re playing separately, again because of that rhythm focused vocal style which is a fairly unique approach.
 There’s a few different takes across this record but overall considering Mike Browning is the only original member, this rips hard.